 Over the past ten years, she has been actively involved in translating research findings into public health recommendations.
 She was involved in the development of the American Cancer Society’s Nutrition and Physical Activity Guidelines for Cancer Prevention in 2006 and in the 2011 Guidelines for Cancer Prevention and Survival.

-Dr Bandera was Project Leader for the SLR on endometrial cancer for the Second Expert Report, and was recently the CUP Panel lead for the updated evidence on endometrial cancer published in October 2013.
-She was also a Panel lead for the updated evidence on pancreatic cancer which was published in October 2012.
+Dr Bandera was Project Leader for the SLR on endometrial cancer for the Second Expert Report.
+She was also recently the CUP Panel lead for the updated evidence on endometrial cancer published in September 2013, and Panel lead for the updated evidence on pancreatic cancer published in October 2012.
+In 2014, Dr Bandera will be one of the Panel leads for the update of the evidence for kidney cancer.

 Steven Clinton is a Professor of Internal Medicine in the Division of Medical Oncology at The Ohio State University.
 He trained for his MD and PhD at the University of Illinois in Urban-Champaign followed by Internal Medicine internship and residency at the University of Chicago.
 He proceeded with Medical Oncology training at the Dana-Farber Cancer Institute and Harvard Medical School where he remained on faculty for nearly a decade.